 Intercollegiate Team Challenges are quickly becoming popular additions to recognized horse trials in the United States.
 Teams competing in events identified as Intercollegiate Team Challenges are able to self-identify to the competition organizer, and will compete in the regular horse trial competition as individuals.
 Combining their individual scores, their team scores will be tabulated and matched against other teams.
 Successful Team Challenges have occurred at events such as the Virginia Horse Trials (Area II - Virginia), Twin Rivers Ranch (Area VI - California), Chattahoochee Hills (Area III - Georgia), ESDCTA New Jersey H.T.
 (Area II) and FENCE (Area III - North Carolina).

-The 2018 Intercollegiate Championship will take place May 24-27, 2018 at the Virginia Horse Trials in Lexington, Va.
+The 2019 Intercollegiate Championship will take place May 18-19 2019 at the Chattahoochee Hills Horse Trials in Fairburn, Georgia.
 The USEA encourages all schools to send as many competitors as possible.
-The event offers Beginner Novice – Advanced/Intermediate levels as well as CCI1* and CIC2* divisions.
+The event offers Beginner Novice – Intermediate levels.
 There are no qualifications necessary for this championship but schools represented must be registered Affiliates of the USEA.
 Students must be enrolled as undergraduate students.
 They may compete in the USEA Intercollegiate Championship up to 6 months after graduating, allowing December graduates to compete in the May Championship.
 Check back to this page as more information becomes available.

 New to 2019, the addition of a 'graduate' division will be added to the 2019 Intercollegiate Championship which will allow graduate students to compete in the Championship.